I Didn't Want to Push My Aunt to Get the Vaccine. Now I Live With Regrets

 How do you describe someone who could make you both laugh and cry in the same sentence?
 A woman who devoted her life to helping underprivileged young people with special needs?

 Do you know the famous Jim Valvano speech?
-In a speech at the 1993 ESPY Awards, the former college basketball coach, then sick and dying of cancer, told millions the secret to life: If you laugh, think and cry every single day, you’ve lived, he said.
+At the 1993 ESPY Awards, the former college basketball coach, then sick and dying of cancer, told millions the secret to life: If you laugh, think and cry every single day, you’ve lived, he said.

 My aunt embodied that.
 A laugher, a thinker, a cryer—truly the life of every party.
 She gave and she gave.
 No one showered me with more adoration than her.